-These Terms will notwithstanding expiry of the Term, remain in effect until, and automatically expire upon, deletion of all Customer Data by Google as described in these Terms.
+Regardless of whether the Agreement has terminated or expired, these Terms will remain in effect until, and automatically expire when, Google deletes all Customer Data as described in these Terms.

 4. Scope of Data Protection Law

 4.1 Application of European Law.
 The parties acknowledge that European Data Protection Law will apply to the processing of Customer Personal Data if, for example: